 All talks and panels are hosted over Friday 6 March and Saturday 8 March.

-At the Southbank Centre.
-Most events are in the Royal Festival Hall or Purcell Hall.
+At the Southbank Centre; most events will take place in the Royal Festival Hall or Purcell Hall.